Getting into the flow

 What's the big deal about these two "states"?
 The better you understand them, the easier it is to become aware of change.
 And that in turn makes it easier to get into the flow.
 Read more about managing change.

-To understand more about consciousness I've written this rather lengthy article.
-Read understanding consciousness.
-And if you'd like a copy of my book, click here on Know to flow.
+To understand more about consciousness I've written this rather lengthy article: understanding consciousness.

 For a more thorough look at flow, check out the ebook Know to Flow.
 It covers a large portion of the philosophy behind this website and everything else that I do.